Dosage Form: tablets

 The effects of race and gender on Carbamazepine pharmacokinetics have not been systematically evaluated.

 Indications and Usage for Carbamazepine

-Carbamazepine tablets, USP are indicated for use as an anticonvulsant drug.
+Carbamazepine is indicated for use as an anticonvulsant drug.
 Evidence supporting efficacy of Carbamazepine as an anticonvulsant was derived from active drug-controlled studies that enrolled patients with the following seizure types:

 - Partial seizures with complex symptomatology (psychomotor, temporal lobe).
 Patients with these seizures appear to show greater improvement than those with other types.